& Tornado Alley

 Riga is a world-class city in a small country.
 In the days before World War I when Latvia was part of

 the Russian Empire Riga was the third largest city of the Empire.
 Historically it has had a major industrial

-sector as well trade and agricultural product processing.
+sector as well as trade and agricultural product processing industries.